Carrot Cake Cinnamon Rolls

 I also find it’s easier to get the consistency of the dough right if you knead by hand.

-When I make cinnamon rolls, I like to start making the dough in my stand mixer and finishing the kneading process by hand.
+When I make cinnamon rolls, I like to start making the dough in my stand mixer and finish the kneading process by hand.
 This usually gives me the best results and helps me make the fluffiest cinnamon rolls.

 If you’re unsure what the right consistency of dough feels like, I recommend testing the dough by pressing it with your finger.

-It should feel tacky, but not leave any residue on your finger when you pull it away.
+It should feel tacky but not leave any residue on your finger when you pull it away.

 image of carrot cake cinnamon roll dough being made in a stand mixer using a dough hook